-‘Outlander’ Spoilers: Caitroina Balfe Talks Claire As Fans Expect Major Scenes From The Book To Play Out
+‘Outlander’ Spoilers: Caitriona Balfe Talks Claire As Fans Expect Major Scenes From The Book To Play Out

 Meanwhile, Caitriona Balfe does reveal that reading the books have helped her bring Claire Fraser to life on the Outlander television series.
 Balfe says that having the “extra information” about the character from the books has given the character more context for her, and more of a backstory to work with while portraying Claire, Korea Portal reports.

 The report goes on to reveal that Outlander fans can expect to see some very big moments from the book series in the upcoming Season 4 of the show.
-The new batch of episodes, which will be based off of the fourth book in Diana Gabaldon’s series, Drums of Autumn.
+The new batch of episodes will be based off of the fourth book in Diana Gabaldon’s series, Drums of Autumn.
 The show will likely feature Claire and Jamie Fraser in the colonies of early America.
 The couple are about to embark on a brand new journey together after their emotional reunion in Season 3.
 The pair spent 20 years apart, and now that they’re back together nothing is going to keep them from living their dreams.

 Looks like we’re not the only ones who have fallen in love with Rollo. #Outlander pic.twitter.com/5YcnsRbNoY